MicrosoftDocs/win32/desktop-src/UpdateOrchestrator/iupdateorchestratoractioncallback-reportcompleted.md

 ## Returns
 If this method succeeds, it returns S_OK.
 Otherwise, it returns an HRESULT error code.

-If the [IUpdateOrchestratorUpdate::PerformAction ](iupdateorchestratorupdate-performaction.md) returns S_OK, it will wait until either IUpdateOrchestratorActionCallback::ReportCompleted or [IUpdateOrchestratorActionCallback::ReportFailed](iupdateorchestratoractioncallback-reportfailed.md) is called.
+If [IUpdateOrchestratorUpdate::PerformAction](iupdateorchestratorupdate-performaction.md) returns S_OK, it will wait until either IUpdateOrchestratorActionCallback::ReportCompleted or [IUpdateOrchestratorActionCallback::ReportFailed](iupdateorchestratoractioncallback-reportfailed.md) is called.

 ## See Also